Adhik-6/Event_Hubzz/README.md

 Future Implementation:-

 // Storing qrCode in cloudinary or mongoDB (base64 as buffer).
 So that users can request their qrcode if missed.
-// Check if correct startdate and time is picked when displaying to user and organiser
-// show errors to users when invalid event details are entered
 // Free/cost for event registration, search, sort by this category
+// no duplicate events
+*// Check if correct startdate and time is picked when displaying to user and organiser
+// clear the eventDetails object after updation
 // handle errors safely err.response?.data?.message
 // toast invalid date input in create event page
 // Download and keep a placeholder image in eventDetaisTouser component